Category: Product analytics

 The metric definition worksheet (so numbers do not drift)

 Engagement programs fail when metric definitions drift.
-For every metric, document: what counts as active, what counts as engaged, the time window, the unit of analysis, identity rules (anonymous to known, multi-device, seat mapping), edge cases, and an owner for changes.
+For every metric, document: what counts as active, what counts as engaged, the time window, the unit of analysis, identity rules, edge cases, and an owner for changes.
+If your team is still choosing how to capture these user actions, compare event tracking tools before finalizing naming rules, event properties, and funnel definitions.
 If you are measuring in a funnel, keep “entrants” definitions explicit in funnels and conversions so conversion does not inflate via duplicates.

 A practical KPI set for SaaS retention teams